SGSMI.ORG

 Mitchel DOB 1909

-Fred Sr. was a carpenter, and he owned his home in 1910.
+Fred Unger Sr. was a carpenter, and he owned his home in 1910.
 On Genesee Ave in Saginaw, Michigan,

-He was able bodied and working at the time.So it was curious that both parents die together
+He was able-bodied and working at the time.
+It was curious that both parents died together

-So we looked at epidemics that happened between 1910 and 1920
+in such a short amount of time.
+So, we looked at epidemics that happened between 1910 and 1920

+in the Saginaw area.
 In 1918 the influenza epidemic strikes the country and much of the world,

-it is very likely that this is why they were all placed for either adoption or for work training.
+Without family to care for the children, it is very likely that this is why they were all placed for either adoption

-Walter Unger- no information found
+Walter Unger- no further information found, most likely name was changed.

 Frederick Unger (Fred A Jr) DOB 1907 Jun 22, Possibly Frederick August Unger Jr (see document info below)

-NAME: Frederick Unger AGE: 12 BIRTH YEAR:1908 BIRTHPLACE:Michigan
+NAME: Frederick Unger AGE: 12 BIRTH YEAR: 1908 BIRTHPLACE: Michigan

-HOME IN 1920: Lapeer, Lapeer, Michigan STREET: Cottage "H"-Continued
+HOME IN 1920: Lapeer, Lapeer, Michigan STREET: Cottage "H"

 RESIDENCE DATE: 1920 RACE: White GENDER: Male MARITAL STATUS: Single